 This shared terminology has a political basis – the same reason that the treaty concluding the American Revolution individually listed each of the thirteen colonies as newly independent entities, and that until after the Civil War the US was typically referred to in the plural (“the United States are,” not “the United States is”).
-It reflects an original understanding of the American states as representing separate, sovereign peoples.
+It reflects an original understanding of the American states as representing separate, sovereign political units.

 According to the compact theory of the US Constitution, the individual states, having preceded the federal government and having themselves created it, naturally retain the final say in their own fates – including the right to leave.
 This nature of the American system is epitomized by the Tenth Amendment, which codifies the reservation of state sovereignty.

 In sum, however strange this seems today, the US, certainly under the Articles of Confederation but also as conceived under the Constitution, was once perceived the way we perceive the EU now: as a voluntary association of independent states.

 In fact, Europe’s federal government is already much more powerful than America’s was intended.
 The EU not only maintains a court system, regulates interstate commerce, collects taxes, and performs other functions familiar to the US Constitution; but it also manages its own central bank and fiat currency, censors unapproved speech, and imposes stifling regulatory burdens, among other interventions.